nice-digital/nice-design-system/src/javascripts/README.md

 - [Flow type annotations](#flow-type)
 - [ES6 (ECMAScript 2015)](https://github.com/lukehoban/es6features)
-- Our JS is written in modules and should be combined and minified
+- our JS is written in modules and should be combined and minified
-- Apps using Experience should ideally use the source, rather than using the pre-compiled version
+- applications should ideally build from source, rather than using the pre-compiled version

 We use and recommend [Webpack](https://webpack.github.io/) with [Babel](https://babeljs.io/) and their respective plugins for packing and transpiling our JavaScript.